Guide to going on an African safari

 Stepping up - self-drive Namibia and Botswana

-If you discovered a love of safari after your visit to Kruger, then you will soon want a bit more of a challenge.
-For those ready to take the next step, I strongly recommend self-drive in Botswana and Namibia.
+When you discover that you love safaris, say, after your first visit to Kruger, you may wish to spice things up a bit.
+When you are ready to take the next step, I strongly recommend a self-drive in Botswana and Namibia.

-Botswana and Namibia are both easy and safe travel destinations.
+Botswana and Namibia are both easy and safe countries to travel in.
 The tourism industries in both countries are set up for precisely this kind of safari and the systems run like clockwork.
+Officials are honest and you do not get harassed.
+In fact, officials (and people in general) in both countries are super nice.

-The parks in both countries have excellent facilities, including fresh water, toilets and showers, fuel stations, restaurants, shops, etc. You can even get your tyres fixed and other repairs done if you need it.
+The parks in Bostwana and Namibia have excellent facilities for camping, including fresh water, toilets, and showers, petrol/gas stations, restaurants, shops, etc. You can even get your tyres fixed if you have puncture as well as other repairs, if required.

-The parks are incredibly rich in game, especially Chobe and Moremi in Botswana as well as Etosha in Namibia.
-You can expect to see the 'Big Five', particularly if you include Etosha with its rich rhino population in your itinerary.
+The Botswana and Namibia national parks are incredibly rich in game, especially Chobe and Moremi in Botswana as well as Etosha in Namibia.
+You can expect to see the 'Big Five', particularly if you include Etosha in your itinerary, since this park has substantial rhino population.

-Namibia stands out for its extreme and completely unique landscapes, so it is worth taking the time to explore Namibia to see landscapes rather than solely focusing on game drives.
-Include Sosusvlei, the Skeleton Coast, Damaraland, and Fish River Canyon in your itinerary.
+In addition, Namibia stands out for its extreme and completely unique landscapes, so it is worth taking the time to explore Namibia not just for the game, but also for its geography.
+I suggest that you include Sosusvlei, the Skeleton Coast, Damaraland, and Fish River Canyon in your itinerary.
+Here are some of my impressions:

-If you decide to self-drive in Botswana and Namibia then reach out to DriveBotswana (link here).
+If you choose to self-drive in Botswana and Namibia then I can recommend that you reach out to DriveBotswana (link here).
 I have rented vehicles from DriveBotswana several times and will do so again in the future.
 They will allow you to make your own itinerary, or aid you if you need help.
+They are very friendly and well-liked on the ground as you can quickly tell when you talk to people as travel around the two countries.

-You can choose to camp or a stay in lodges, or a combination of both.
+When you self-drive, you can choose to camp or a stay in lodges, or combine the two.
 Lodges are more expensive, obviously, but very convenient.
-Camping is fun, however, so if you are fit and healthy I would strongly recommend camping.
-Personally, I am fond of a combo: I camp for most of the trip and then treat myself to a stay at a lodge at the end of the safari.
+Camping is fun, especially if you are fit and healthy, so I would strongly recommend camping if you can.
+Personally, I am fond of a combo: I like to camp for most of the trip and then treat myself to a stay at a lodge at the end of the safari.
+I note in passing that safari vehicles have tents on the roof.
+They are comfortable and airy as they have mosquito net windows on every side.
+You will most likely not get eaten by lions, but you might see them on the ground right outside your tent!

 Fish River Canyon, Namibia (Source: own photo)